colejarczyk/doc/userguide/getting_started/settings/acl.rst

 .. |remove| image:: /userguide/_images/remove.png

-3. System display a message asked you to confirm the action.
+3. System displays a message asked you to confirm the action.
 To confirm tap ``Yes``

 .. image:: /userguide/_images/remove_role.PNG
    :alt:   Removing Role Action

-4. When complete, tap ``SAVE``
+4. When it is done, tap ``SAVE``

 .. warning::

-    When removing role, be sure to don't delete role which is currently assigned to any user.
+    When removing role, please be sure to don't delete role which is currently assigned to any user.

     **Otherwise, user will not be able to login to Admin Cockpit**